8 things people hate most about your customer care. And how to fix it

 How to fix it?
 If indeed, customer dissatisfaction coordinates with long handle times, then you may need to consider these methods to reduce your handle times.

-1. Good voice quality (Also read: Insider tips for ensuring high voice quality in your cloud telephony solution)
+Crystal-clear voice quality (Also read: Insider tips for ensuring high voice quality in your cloud telephony solution)

-2. Skill Hunting.
+Skill Hunting.
 Dividing your agents into skills can help you train your staff more easily.
 Routing calls to the right skills will then lead to a corresponding increase in Csat.
-(Also Read: A guide to creating skills)
+(Also Read:A guide to creating skills)

-3. CTI Integrations.
+CTI Integrations.
 Are your agents getting all the information they require?
 A good CTI integration with your CRM or Ticketing Software will ensure your agents have all the information they require at their fingertips, leading to far faster resolutions.
 (Also read: Applications of Call Center CTI)

 COMPLAINT #3

-Self Service is difficult to use
+Self-service is difficult to use

 What’s the issue?
 It’s not enough to implement self-service, you need to ensure it is fast, convenient, and easy to use.
 You need to carefully track user experience and satisfaction levels.
 And continuously improve your system.

-1. It is badly designed.
+It is badly designed.
 A badly designed self-service is difficult to use.
 Ideally, a UX designer should be involved in creating a good self-service.
-The benchmark is 50% of calls should be handled in self-service within 6 months of implementation, else it is best to remove it and then review what did not work.
+The benchmark is that 50% of calls should be handled in self-service within 6 months of implementation, else it is best to remove it and then review what did not work.

-2. It’s time-consuming.
+It’s time-consuming.
 A caller may get frustrated if a bot/IVR is asking too many questions before providing a service/giving information.

-3. The task isn’t suited to self-service.
+The task isn’t suited to self-service.
 Self-service should be selected for repetitive, transactional tasks that can be completed faster via self-service than by a live agent.
 For example, a cancellation.

 How to measure it?
 CES And FCR.